-The application process and selection criteria will be determined by the CAG in coordination with Vital Communities staff and will be clearly articulated.
-The process will include:
+The application process and selection criteria were determined by the CAG in coordination with Vital Communities staff and were clearly articulated.
+The process included:

 - Announcement of the program and the application process

-- Determination of the rubric by which applications will be evaluated
+- Determination of the rubric by which applications were evaluated

 - Suggested criteria for the composition of each organization’s participating leadership team